joshuapaling/ruby-atm-microcourse/readme.md

 * what is the most future-proof solution?

 ** Step 5**
 Let's tackle the tricker case we mentioned, where each note isn't necessarily a multiple of the next lowest note.
-We'll assume we have only $50 and $20 notes available.
+We'll assume we have only $50 and $20 notes available - but we'll be mixing it up more in step 7, so try to keep your code future-proof!
 (Hint: Before writing any code, consider withdrawing $160 - what should it return?)

 **Step 5 discussion points**
 * How many different solutions did the group come up with?
 Which is best?
 Why?